The Content Marketing Intern’s Syllabus

 I searched through Glassdoor, LinkedIn, and Indeed for traditional internships at media companies.
 But after browsing hundreds of postings, I quickly saw similar positions at brands.
 The skill overlap was similar, but not identical.
 And when I showed up for my first day at Contently, the marketing team had a list of links ready for me to read through.

 As I got more comfortable in the role, I picked up more nuances.
 Aside from the core responsibilities of writing and editing, content marketing has its own ecosystem of terms and disciplines.
 New interns will have to learn everything from the confusing marketing lexicon to email marketing and ROI (that’s return on investment).

 The point is: You’ll learn a lot.
-Colleges may be getting better at adapting to digital media, but graduates interested in content marketing would benefit from a guide.
+Colleges may be getting better at adapting to digital media and digital marketing, but graduates interested in content marketing would benefit from a guide.
 The more you can research going in, the better you’ll be.

 To help all the new and aspiring content marketing interns out there, I decided to create this syllabus.
 It’s basically what I wished I knew on day one.
 Now go forth, excel at your internship, and get your content career off to a promising start.

 A Marketer’s Guide to Decoding Social Media Algorithms in 2019 | Buffer